Cardinals vs. Braves Player Props Betting Odds

 Acuna Stats

-- Acuna has recorded 184 hits with 32 doubles, three triples, 32 home runs and 71 walks.
+- Acuna has 185 hits with 32 doubles, three triples, 32 home runs and 71 walks.
 He has driven in 86 runs with 63 stolen bases.

 Acuna Recent Games